Register a club

 In particular, you must ensure that:

-- the club, society and publication have either adopted the Template Club Code of Conduct or have set up their own version which should be supplied as part of the registration process.
+- your club/society/publication has either adopted the Template Club Code of Conduct or has set up own version which should be supplied as part of the registration;

-- the club, society and publication have either adopted Template Complaints Procedure for Clubs have set up their own version which should be supplied as part of the registration process.
+- your club/society/publication has either adopted Template Complaints Procedure for Clubs or has set up own version which should be supplied as part of the registration.

 Where should the standard constitution be modified?